NIST Softens Guidance on SMS Authentication

 What a difference a year makes.
 As related in AppDev Magazine’s recent newsletter, just one year after NIST, the National Institute of Standards and Technology issued guidance that found SMS insecure and no longer suitable as a strong authentication mechanism; it has backpedaled to reduce their previously strong statements and instead offers a new, softer recommendation.

-According to this article, NIST proposed “deprecating” SMS 2FA last year because of vulnerabilities as an out-of-band factor in multi-factor authentication environments.
+NIST proposed “deprecating” SMS 2FA last year because of vulnerabilities as an out-of-band factor in multi-factor authentication environments.
 “The term ‘deprecation’ confused people,” said Paul Grassi, senior standards and technology adviser at NIST, “because it wasn’t clear if SMS 2FA was disallowed or remained allowed.”
 Following a proposal informed by guidance from the telecommunications, financial and security industries on how to use SMS successfully, NIST applied these changes and while in draft form SMS was ‘deprecated,” ultimately it fell under ‘restricted’ — that organizations or users would be taking a risk using SMS 2FA.

 While NIST’s target audience is federal government agencies, many commercial entities have embraced NIST guidance.
 Additionally, even though SMS delivery of one-time passwords is “restricted” under NIST, that doesn’t mean organizations should avoid 2FA.
 In fact, other approaches, for example, push-based OTP (sending a code to a mobile device via app such as Google Authenticator), which is cryptographically signed and not delivered via the SMS channel, avoids those vulnerabilities.